 Knee pain is due to inflammation.
 It is incumbent upon us to find out why there is inflammation in your knee.
 It’s not always due to arthritis.
 I’ve seen patients with horrible looking X-rays yet they have little pain and no swelling.
 Yet, I’ve seen people with mild arthritis who have severe inflammation.
 As I’ve said over and over, you treat the patient and not the X-rays.

-In many runners, once the knee pain and knee swelling starts and the runner stop running— a vicious cycle follows.
+In many runners, once the knee pain and knee swelling start and you stop running— a vicious cycle follows.
 You stop running, your muscles weaken further and your symptoms will return immediately if you try to return after a period of rest.
 This post goes deep into all the effects that happen to us if we rest.

 Should runners change their training if they have osteoarthritis?